TYPO3-Documentation/t3docs-wiki-migration/README.rst

 `Conversion <convert>`_
    The original MediaWiki pages of wiki.typo3.org get fetched and converted from HTML to reST in this sub folder.

+`Creation <create>`_
+   The original MediaWiki process of creating new exception pages by the community is migrated to docs.typo3.org in this sub folder.